aryadytm/wa-api/README.md

 This application emulates a browser instance (such as Google Chrome) inside the **Docker Container** system.
 The browser then opens WhatsApp Web and sends the message using the browser instance.

+## Configuration

+You can change the subdomain and admin number in the `config.json`.
+The admin number is only used to notify if the API is running correctly.